Your one-stop pit stop for all info on SA training/equipment rental to film your videos.

 The New Media Center is located on the ground floor of Lewis Library.
 You can confirm the location of Lewis Library here in the PU interactive campus map.

 Once you and your team have completed your storyboard, contact your Writing Mentor and arrange a time to meet for half an hour, to review your storyboard.
-Try to arrange this meeting before the end of Week 5 (March 4-8) or very early into Week 6 (March 11-15), as most of you will be very busy with mid-term exams during Week 6.
-It would ideal if the entire team plans to make it for this feedback meeting.
+Try to arrange this meeting before the end of Week 10 (Thanksgiving week), as most of you will begin to get busy with final term papers or final exam preparations after Thanksgiving.

 Plan out your storyboard in as much detail as possible, so that you know exactly what sorts of props to acquire in advance and be prepared to complete your film shoot in 1-3 days of filming, at the most.

-Plan in advance (ideally, before you leave for Spring Break) for which dates your team will plan to rent the following items from Princeton Media Services:
+Plan in advance (before you leave for Christmas Break) for which dates your team will plan to rent the following items from Princeton Media Services:

 - a High Definition digital camera ("Digital DV Camcorder"),